 If I could only share one insight with my single readers, it would be this: Learn to distinguish between your "attractions of deprivation" and your "attractions of inspiration."
 Then, only follow your attractions of inspiration.
 I believe that's the wisest path to love.
-But wise doesn't mean easy.
+But, as I explain in my book Deeper Dating, wise doesn't mean easy.
 Attractions of deprivation can be wildly compelling, while inspiring relationships hold challenges that few of us are trained to meet.
 Let's explore both types of attractions, and discover how we can chart a path toward love that lasts.

 ATTRACTIONS OF DEPRIVATION